skiaskiaskia/ct_scraper/README.md

 5. **Provide inputs**:
     - First, enter a project name.
 This will be used as the root directory where all data will be saved.
-    - Next, provide a list of NCT numbers you want to scrape.
-The NCT numbers can be comma and/or space-separated.
+    - Next, provide a list of trial identification numbers you want to scrape.
+These numbers can be comma and/or space-separated.

 6. Sit back and relax ☕️!
-The script will process each NCT number, create necessary directories, and save CSV files for the outcomes.
-There's a random delay of 1-2 seconds between processing each NCT number to mimic human behavior and reduce the chance of being detected/blocked.
+The script will process each trial number, create necessary directories, and save CSV files for the outcomes.
+There's a random delay of 1-2 seconds between processing each number to mimic human behavior and reduce the chance of being detected/blocked.

 ## Notes 📝
-- The script uses the `classic.clinicaltrials.gov` URL.
-Ensure it's accessible from your location.
+- Ensure the target website or source is accessible from your location.
 - Be aware of potential changes to the website's structure, which might affect the scraper's performance.
 - Always respect the website's `robots.txt` and terms of use.